Stacey Rohrbaugh, Program Director

 Additional costs to the student beyond tuition, fees, books, etc., are estimated to be approximately $500 for uniforms, health assessment, background check, and vaccinations which are all required prior to beginning clinical rotations.

 This is a career program and is designed to enable students to seek employment at the program completion.
 Some four-year Medical Technology also known as or Clinical Laboratory Science programs are articulated with the Allegany College of Maryland MLT program.
-Students planning to transfer should consult with their advisor or the Student Success Center regarding specific program and course transfer issues.
+Students planning to transfer should consult with their advisor or the Advising Center staff regarding specific program and course transfer issues.

 Successful completion of this program qualifies a student to apply for an Associate of Applied Science degree in Medical Laboratory Technology.

 The selective admission process for the Medical Laboratory Technology (MLT) program will occur in the fall for admission into the Spring MLT clinical course semester.
 Students wishing to be accepted must complete a program application (and ACM application if not a current ACM student).
 Applications for the program should be received in the Medical Laboratory Technology Program Office by the priority deadline November 1st each year.
 Applications are available on the MLT website or in the MLT department.
 Applications are accepted until the program has reached enrollment capacity.
 If seats are available after initial selection is made, additional applications will be accepted at the discretion of the program director until all seats are filled.